-Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG, and
+Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 Social Procurement